Chart Color Schemes

 Employment

 Old Beach has a skilled workforce with essential services sectors well represented.
-Its unemployment rate is 1.8%, according to AreaSearch's aggregation of statistical area data.
+Its unemployment rate is 1.8%, according to AreaSearch's statistical area data aggregation as of September 2025.
+There are 2,565 residents employed, with an unemployment rate of 2.2% below Greater Hobart's rate of 4.0%.

-Conversely, accommodation & food services have limited presence, with only 4.8% employment compared to the regional figure of 8.0%.
-The area appears to offer limited local employment opportunities, as suggested by the count of Census working population versus resident population.
-Between June 2024 and June 2025, Old Beach's labour force decreased by 1.5%, while employment declined by 1.6%, with unemployment remaining essentially unchanged.
-In contrast, Greater Hobart experienced a similar employment decline of 1.5% and labour force decline of 1.6%, with a drop in unemployment of 0.2 percentage points.
-Jobs and Skills Australia's national employment forecasts from Sep-22 provide insight into potential future demand within Old Beach.
-These projections estimate that national employment will expand by 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between industry sectors.
-Applying these industry-specific projections to Old Beach's employment mix suggests local employment should increase by 6.5% over five years and 13.5% over ten years, although this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.
+Conversely, accommodation & food services is under-represented, with only 4.8% of Old Beach's workforce compared to Greater Hobart's 8.0%.
+The area appears to offer limited local employment opportunities, as indicated by the ratio of Census working population to resident population.
+Between September 2024 and September 2025, the labour force decreased by 0.6%, alongside a 0.7% employment decline, keeping the unemployment rate relatively stable at 1.8%.
+In contrast, Greater Hobart experienced an employment decline of 0.7% and a labour force decline of 0.9%, with a slight increase in its unemployment rate.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that Old Beach's employment should increase by 6.5% over five years and 13.5% over ten years, based on a simple weighting extrapolation of industry-specific projections against the local employment profile.

 Frequently Asked Questions - Employment